antronerds/r2-tutorials/original/R2Tutorials.md

     [![](_static/images/UsingR2genome_Clicking.png)**Figure
     10: Chromosomal
     clicking**](Image:Image:UsingR2genome_Clicking.png)
-2. Furthermore it’s worth mentioning that in order to use the genome browser it’s not necessary to do so via first selecting a dataset.
+2. Furthermore itï¿½s worth mentioning that in order to use the genome browser itï¿½s not necessary to do so via first selecting a dataset.
     The genome browser can directly be accessed from the main menu including many basic functionalities.